 Analysis of necrotic cell induction was then performed on wells containing T cells directly activated in the presence of 100% MDA-MB-231 cells and then added to 2D and 3D plated target cells for the CMC assay in ratios of 20:1, 10:1, 5:1.
 A negative control was also included where target cells were untreated.

 It is evident from Figure 11 that kinetic responses of T cell-mediated cytotoxicity for different ratios of T cell to target cell for both 2D and 3D models are obtained over time.
-These findings are consistent with the previous results from the activation protocol comparison (Fig 10), as well as results reported with in vivo testing6.
+These findings are consistent with the previous results from the activation protocol comparison (Figure 10), as well as results reported with in vivo testing.

 Percent confluence values can then be plotted over time to visualize the kinetics of tumoroid disintegration in response to increasing T cell to target cell ratios.

 The curves in Figure 13 illustrate how plotting confluence over time explains the kinetics of the final effect.
 As would be expected, higher concentrations of activated T cells destroy the tumoroid faster than lower concentrations.
 Untreated tumoroids also show little change in confluence due to the fact that little to no cellular toxicity is seen (Figure 10B) allowing the tumoroid to remain intact during the seven day incubation period.

 Figure 13.
 Kinetic percent image confluence quantification.
 Plot of kinetic brightfield image percent confluence due to 3D tumoroid disintegration.